alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 This drops you into a shell/console session and you can play with the app, querying for buttons, or any other UI element.
 Once you have figured out the proper element, via the text or ID, you can then add it to the step definitions and build out your test.
-If you don't have IRB logging turned on, this might be a good time to do that as you'll often review that log file to extract successful commands for your step files.
+If you don't have IRB logging turned on, now might be a good time to do that as you'll often review that log file to extract successful commands for your step files.

 The neat thing about console mode is it allows you to interact with the app normally by pressing and swiping with your meaty fingers, but also allows you to interact with the app via the calabash API.
 So, you can get to the place in the app you need to manually and then use the API to run automated commands you paste into your step definitions.
 It is like driving a car with both automatic controls and a stick shift when you need it.